red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 $ oc scale deployment rook-ceph-osd-${osd_id_to_remove} --replicas=0 -n openshift-storage
 deployment.apps/rook-ceph-osd-3 scaled
 $ oc get pods -n openshift-storage | grep osd-${osd_id_to_remove}
-rook-ceph-osd-3-cb4b7bb9c-9zncq                                   0/1     Terminating   0          74m
-$ oc get pods -n openshift-storage | grep osd-${osd_id_to_remove}
-rook-ceph-osd-3-cb4b7bb9c-9zncq                                   0/1     Terminating   0          74m
-$ oc get pods -n openshift-storage | grep osd-${osd_id_to_remove}
 $ oc process -n openshift-storage ocs-osd-removal -p FAILED_OSD_ID=${osd_id_to_remove} | oc create -f -
 job.batch/ocs-osd-removal-3 created
 $ oc exec -n openshift-storage ${TOOLS_POD} -- ceph health
 HEALTH_WARN too many PGs per OSD (288 > max 250)
-$ oc exec -n openshift-storage ${TOOLS_POD} -- ceph health detail HEALTH_WARN too many PGs per OSD (288 > max 250)
-TOO_MANY_PGS too many PGs per OSD (288 > max 250)
 $ oc exec -n openshift-storage ${TOOLS_POD} -- ceph osd stat 3 osds: 3 up (since 99s), 3 in (since 53s); epoch: e120
 ~~~

-**Note:** Although the status of the cluster is not `HEALTH_OK` in the above example no warning
-or error is reported regarding the protection of the data itself.
+**Note:** Although the status of the cluster is not `HEALTH_OK` in the above example no warning or error is reported regarding the protection of the data itself.

 ### Remove OSD Deployment Objects

-Now that the OSDs have been removed from the Ceph cluster and the OSD pods have been removed
-from the OCP cluster we will remove the deployment object for each OSD we have removed.
+Now that the OSDs have been removed from the Ceph cluster and the OSD pods have been removed from the OCP cluster we will remove the deployment object for each OSD we have removed.

 ~~~
 for i in 5 4 3; do oc delete -n openshift-storage deployment.apps/rook-ceph-osd-${i}; done